kubedb/docs/docs/guides/etcd/reconfigure/overview.md

 1. **`spec.configuration.applyConfig` is not supported.** `applyConfig` merges free-form key/value
    pairs into a rendered config file, and there is no such file here — accepting it would silently drop your settings.
-An `EtcdOpsRequest` that sets it is rejected with `spec.configuration.applyConfig is not supported for etcd; use spec.configuration.tuning`.
+An `EtcdOpsRequest` that sets it is rejected at admission, telling you to use `spec.configuration.tuning` instead. (`spec.configuration.configSecret` is accepted by the schema but never mounted, so it has no effect either.)
-2. **A `Reconfigure` always requires a restart.** The knobs are process command line flags, and etcd has no live-reload path for them (there is no equivalent of PostgreSQL's `pg_reload_conf()`).
-The new values only take effect when the member process is started again.
+2. **A `Reconfigure` needs a restart to take effect.** The knobs are process command line flags, and etcd has no live-reload path for them (there is no equivalent of PostgreSQL's `pg_reload_conf()`).
+The new values only take effect when the member process is started again, so the ops request ends with a leader-aware rolling restart by default.
+Setting `spec.configuration.restart: "false"` skips that restart — the `Etcd` object and the `PetSet` are updated, but the running members keep their old values until something else restarts them.

 ## How the Reconfiguring Etcd Process Works